fm-key-lab/HAI_evo_project/README.md

 Here we present the computational code part of the analysis presented in:

-Fenk M., Hrdina A., Winans J. B., Soerensen M., Ostertag L., Coquery E., Sow F., Petros S., Stingu C., Lippmann N., Nadell C. D., Iatsenko I., Pasieka B., Key F. M. Colonization, translocation, and evolution of opportunistic pathogens during hospital-associated infections.
+Fenk, M., Hrdina, A., Winans, J. B., Soerensen, M., Ostertag, L., Coquery, E., Sow, F., Petros, S., Stingu, C.-S., Lippmann, N., Nadell, C. D., Iatsenko, I., Pasieka, B., & Key, F. M. (2025).
+Colonization, translocation, and evolution of opportunistic pathogens during hospital-associated infections. bioRxiv. https://doi.org/10.1101/2025.10.23.683921

 We hope you find the code useful.
 In case you recycle it for your own analyses please cite our study.